OussamaM1/treels/README.md

 ```

 This command will download the repository, build the `treels` executable, and place it in your Go binary directory.
 Make sure your Go binary directory is in your system's PATH so that you can execute `treels` from any directory.

-## 📝 Note

-To ensure that icons are displayed correctly in the terminal, it's recommended to use Nerd fonts.
-For example, you can download the FiraCode Nerd Font from [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.0/FiraCode.zip).

 ## ⚡ Usage